group-2

 US Visa Fee Receipt & Validity

-• The receipt is valid for one year from the date of payment.
+• The MRV receipt is valid for exactly one year from the payment date, after which a fresh US visa cost for Indians payment is required.

 Important Notes on Visa Fees